 - Comfortable living quarters (if in residential care)

 - Ability to continue to live at home while getting treatment (if in outpatient treatment)

 - Access to others who are actively participating in their recovery, too

 - Ability to develop a strong support system among other patients and family

 The negative stigma surrounding addiction is still alive and well, especially in reserved, conservative places like jails and prisons.
 While there are certainly jails and prisons with great treatment programming, the vast majority of them require deep reform.
-Thankfully, more and more attention is now being paid to the placement of drug offenders in treatment facilities as opposed to jails.
+Thankfully, people pay more and more attention to the placement of drug offenders in treatment facilities as opposed to jails.

 Addiction Treatment in Claremont, California